izzyreal/vmpc-docs/vmpc_specific_settings.rst

 To get the original pad mapping, set :code:`Initial pad mapping` to :code:`ORIGINAL`.

+If you have an iRig Pads, set :code:`Initial pad mapping` to :code:`iRig Pads` to always map a given iRig Pads pad to a VMPC2000XL one, regardless of the mapping in your program.

 .. note::

   Changes to this field are only applied to programs created after the change.
+Any MIDI input that can be mapped to a pad will do so regardless of the mapping in your programs.

 16 levels erase mode
 ++++++++++++++++++++